Average Weather in eSikhawini South Africa

-The station records are corrected for the elevation difference between the station and eSikhawini according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.
+For each station, the records are corrected for the elevation difference between that station and eSikhawini according to the International Standard Atmosphere , and by the relative change present in the MERRA-2 satellite-era reanalysis between the two locations.

 All data relating to the Sun's position (e.g., sunrise and sunset) are computed using astronomical formulas from the book, Astronomical Tables of the Sun, Moon and Planets , by Jean Meeus.

 All other weather data, including cloud cover, precipitation, wind speed and direction, and solar flux, come from NASA's MERRA-2 Modern-Era Retrospective Analysis .
 This reanalysis combines a variety of wide-area measurements in a state-of-the-art global meteorological model to reconstruct the hourly history of weather throughout the world on a 50-kilometer grid.

 Land Use data comes from the Global Land Cover SHARE database , published by the Food and Agriculture Organization of the United Nations.

 Elevation data comes from the Shuttle Radar Topography Mission (SRTM) , published by NASA's Jet Propulsion Laboratory.

 Names, locations, and time zones of places and some airports come from the GeoNames Geographical Database .

 Time zones for aiports and weather stations are provided by AskGeo.com .

 Maps are © Esri, with data from National Geographic, Esri, DeLorme, NAVTEQ, UNEP-WCMC, USGS, NASA, ESA, METI, NRCAN, GEBCO, NOAA, and iPC.